 EVALUATION

 During the site visit, each participant should be tasked to conduct installation and alignment checks on the appropriate equipment.
-Evaluation of competency will be determined by the instructor and/or IALA Industrial Member Engineer during these visits.
+Evaluation of competency will be determined by the instructor and/or IALA Industrial Member Engineer during the site visit.

 SITE VISIT

-The purpose of site visits is to permit participants to consolidate the practical knowledge gained in the classroom/workshop through a visit to an operational AtoN stations fitted with range, sector or Precision Direction lights.
+The purpose of site visit is to permit participants to consolidate the practical knowledge gained in the classroom/workshop through a visit to an operational AtoN station fitted with range, sector or Precision Direction lights.